rishabh1403/blog-source/posts/coding/leetcode/2019/09/palindrome-number.md

 ### Time complexity

-We use a bunch of methods, but they are chained as opposed to nested, so the runtime will be dependent on number of digits in the input.
-We can say **O(len X)**
+We see a bit of improvement in run time.
+We are running logic only for positive numbers greater than 9.
+Also, in the loop we are taking two steps instead of 1.
+However, asymptotically the running time complexity is still **O(len x)** :disappointed:

 ### Space complexity

-We have a number as input, using another variable to store the reversed number, so space complexity is constatnt, **O(1)**
+We have a number as input, using couple of more temporary variables, so space complexity is constatnt, **O(1)**

 # Summary

-So, we solved the reverse integer problem using 2 methods, although the complexity is same, it's goot to know both approaches.
-In an interview you may be asked to not use Math/ String/ Array methods, then you can go for integer based reversal method.
+So, we solved the palindrome number problem using 3 methods, although the complexity is same, it's good to know these different approaches.
+In an interview you may be asked to solve using two pinter method, who knows.

 I hope you enjoyed solving this question.
 This is it for this one, complete source code for this post can be found on my [Github Repo](https://github.com/rishabh1403/leetcode-javascript-solutions).
 Will see you in the next one.